Science-of-the-Fork/nlp-project/README.md

    This step involves:
    - Tokenization: Split the cleaned text into individual words.
-   - Bi-gram Generation: Form pairs of adjacent words to create bi-grams.
    - Unigram Generation: Generate sequences of single word .
    - Frequency Calculation: Count the occurrences of each bi-gram and unigram.